typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 (:Part)<-[:SUPPLIED]-(:Supplying)
 ```

-In Grakn, instead of creating an intermediate node, we would create one `supplying` relation that relates to the supplier, buyer and the part that's being supplied:
+In Grakn, instead of creating an intermediate node, we create one `supplying` relation that relates to the supplier, buyer and the part that's being supplied:

 ![Grakn ternary example](../images/comparisons/grakn-ternary-example.png)